gzedwards/xray-pneumonia/README.md

 ## Data

+The x-ray images used were from kaggle: https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia

 The images that we will be using to build a deep neural network are x-rays from pediatric patients that are broken into two classes of positive and negative for pneumonia.
 The images are also split into three groups for training, validation, and testing.
 The training x-rays will be used to train the model, validation will be used to validate the model as it trains through epochs.
 Testing x-rays will be used to see how the DNN performs on new images to simulate a real world trial.

 ![graph1](./images/Pneumonia-negative.png)